PC-MOS/386

 PC-MOS/386 is a multi-user, multitasking computer operating system produced by The Software Link (TSL), announced at COMDEX in November 1986 for February 1987 release.
 PC-MOS/386, a successor to PC-MOS, can run many MS-DOS programs on the host machine or a terminal connected to it.
 Unlike MS-DOS, PC-MOS/386 is optimized for the Intel 80386 processor; however early versions will run on any x86 computer.
 PC-MOS/386 used to be proprietary, but it was released as open-source software in 2017.

 History

 The last commercial version produced was v5.01, compatible with MS-DOS 5.
-It required a memory management unit (MMU) to support memory protection, so was not compatible with 8086 and 8088 processors.

-MMU support for 286 class machines was provided using a proprietary hardware shim inserted between the processor and its socket.
+It required a memory management unit (MMU) to support memory protection, so was not compatible with earlier 8086 and 8088 processors.
+MMU support for 286-class machines was provided using a proprietary hardware shim inserted between the processor and its socket.
 386 machines did not require any special hardware.

 Multi-user operation suffered from the limitations of the day including the inability of the processor to schedule and partition running processes.
 Typically swapping from a foreground to a background process on the same terminal used the keyboard to generate an interrupt and then swap the processes.
 The cost of RAM (over US$500/Mb in 1987) and the slow and expensive hard disks of the day limited performance.

-PC-MOS terminals could be x86 computers running terminal emulation software communicating at 9600 or 19200 baud, connected via serial cables.
-However, the greatest benefit was reached when using standard, "dumb" terminals which shared the resources of the then central 386-based processor.
-Speeds above this required specialized hardware boards which increased cost, but the speed was not a serious limitation for interacting with text-based programs.